wallenby/pi_light_game/README.md

 ### Rules

-The rules of the game are simple.
+The rules of the game are simple:

-Press the button when the middle LED is lit.
+- Press the button when the middle LED is lit.

-That's it!

-Miss the LED, lose a life.
+- Miss the LED, lose a life.
 If all of the lives have been lost, then GAME OVER.
 You can start again by pressing the button again and everything will be reset.

+That's it!

 ### Items